French battlecruiser proposals: Project "A" characteristics

-The ships' main armament was composed of eight 340mm/45 Modèle 1912 guns in two quadruple turrets, the same as in the contemporary French battleships of the Normandie class.
+The ships' main armament was composed of eight 340mm/45 Modèle 1912 guns in two quadruple turrets, identical to those intended for the Normandie class.
 Both turrets were placed on the centerline, on either end of the ship.
 A secondary battery of twenty-four 138.6 mm Modèle 1910 guns mounted in casemates was planned for defense against torpedo boats.
 Four 47 mm saluting guns were also to be equipped.
 The armament was rounded out by four 450 mm torpedo tubes, all submerged in the ships' hulls.
-The main armored belt amidships was 280 mm thick, slightly thinner than the belt on the Normandie-class battleships.
+The main armor belt was 280 mm thick amidships, slightly thinner than the belt on the Normandie-class battleships.
 The rest of the ship's armor was very similar to that of the Normandie class.

 Project "B" characteristics

 Durand-Viel's second battlecruiser design, "B", was built on the same displacement as the first design.
 The heavier weight of the increased main battery was offset by a reduction in the armor protection for the secondary guns and improved performance of the ship's propulsion system.
 The hull was 208 m long at the waterline, with a beam of 27 m at the waterline and an average draft of 8.7 m.
 Two engine systems were considered: four direct drive turbines rated at 63000 shp or four geared turbines rated at 80000 shp.
 Steam was provided by eighteen Belleville boilers, ten of which that burned both coal and oil, and eight that were oil-fired only.
 The ships' top speed was to have been 26 kn for the first variant and 27 knots for the second.
 The ships would have been supplied with the same fuel allotment as the "A" design, with the same radius of action as well.

 The ships' main armament was composed of eight 370 mm guns in two quadruple turrets.
 Both turrets were placed on the centerline, on either end of the ship.
 The gun fired a 880 kg shell that was capable of penetrating 300 mm of armor plate at a range of 12700 m.
 A secondary battery for defense against torpedo boats consisted of twenty-eight 138.6 mm guns, of a new semi-automatic design, mounted in casemates.
 Four 47 mm saluting guns were also to be installed.
 The should would also to have carried four 450 mm torpedo tubes, all submerged in the ships' hulls.
 The ships' armor system was identical to the "A" design.